-In order to help health care providers take advantage of the new CPT codes and payment models, CMS has developed a toolkit for health professionals called Connected Care – The Chronic Care Management Resource, that includes tips for getting started, fact sheets on the requirements for implementing a CCM program and educational materials for patients.
+In order to help healthcare providers take advantage of the new CPT codes and payment models, CMS has developed a toolkit for health professionals called Connected Care – The Chronic Care Management Resource, which includes tips for getting started, fact sheets on the requirements for implementing a CCM program and educational materials for patients.

 Information on the Connected Care Program can be accessed here.